 Wagstaff fragment: of distal fibula that attaches to anterior inferior tibiofibular ligament.
 It is on the other side of Chaput fragment.

-Fleck sign: in lisfranc injury, small avulsion fracture of the base of the second metatarsus.
+Fleck sign in foot: in lisfranc injury, small avulsion fracture of the base of the second metatarsus.
 Represent a stable fracture.

 Fleck sign in ankle seen as avulsion of posterior distal fibular ridge and represents an injury to superior peroneal retinaculum causing peroneal tendon subluxation.

-Turf toe: big toe sprain (capsuloligament injury).
-Most common mechanism: while ankle in equinus (heel off ground) – hyperdorsiflexion injury of first MTP with axial loss.
+Turf toe: Big toe sprain (capsuloligament injury).
+Most common mechanism: while ankle in equinus (heel off ground) – hyperdorsiflexion injury of first MTP with axial load.
 Less common mechanism: hyperplantarflexion of MTP with valgus thrust, seen in beach volleyball players.